We independently select featured hotels and may earn a commission if you book through the links below.

 Rent bikes to explore Coronado Island, take a historical tour of the property, enjoy seasonal events like ice skating (winter) or the outdoor roller rink (summer), or simply stroll the beautiful grounds and beach boardwalk.

-Bike rentals are a must-do.
-Coronado is fantastic when explored by bike.
-The boardwalk in front of the hotel is perfect for a surrey ride.
 You can ride a bike across the island to the ferry terminal or down the Silver Strand and back (the latter is a great exercise option).

 Take a short walk off the resort to Coronado Boathouse at Glorietta Marina for speedboat rentals, sailing, jet-skiing, and other fun options.
 Seaforth Boat Rentals is also right across the street.